The Interconnected Legacy of Goethe in Nature, Science and Humanity

 Promote education that integrates multiple disciplines - art, nature, science and literature.

 Maybe by embracing Goethe’s holistic view, we can build a more thoughtful and sustainable future and the world will shine a little brighter.
+We're all in this together.

 Comments